labordynamicsinstitute/replicability-training/jira-workflow-training.md

 Add the list of datasets to the repository (`git add`, `git commit`)

 Next fill out the following fields in the Jira ticket:
   - `Software Used` Start typing the name of the software program you will use for the replication.
-Softwares that have used in the past will show up as options (e.g. start typing "Stata" and you will see it pop up).
+Softwares that have been used in the past will show up as options (e.g. start typing "Stata" and you will see it pop up).
   - `BITBUCKET SHORT NAME` Write the issue number (e.g. aearep-123).
 This should populate the `GIT WORKING LOCATION` field, which is the URL for the Bitbucket repo you created earlier.
   - `PROGRAMSEQUENCE` Does the README tell you the correct sequence for running the code?
   - `PROGRAMSDOCUMENTATION` Are the provided programs well commented?
 Are they documented in the README?
-  - `PROGRAMSSTRUCTUREMANUAL` Does the README note any manual changs that you need to make to the code in order for it to run?
+  - `PROGRAMSSTRUCTUREMANUAL` Does the README note any manual changes that you need to make to the code in order for it to run?

 > Commit!